 We have seen how planning is essential for business organisations.
-It is difficult to manage operations without formal planning.
-It is important for an organisation to move towards achieving goals.
+It is difficult to manage operations without formal planning. important for an organisation move towards achieving goals.
 But we have often seen in our daily lives also, that things do not always go according to plan.
 Unforeseen events and changes, rise in costs and prices, environmental changes, government interventions, legal regulations, all affect our business plans.
 Plans then need to be modified.
 If we cannot adhere to our plans, then why do we plan at all?
 This is what we need to analyse.
 The major limitations of planning are given below:

 (i) Planning leads to rigidity: In an organisation, a well-defined plan is drawn up with specific goals to be achieved within a specific time frame.
 These plans then decide the future course of action and managers may not be in a position to change it.
 This kind of rigidity in plans may create difficulty.
 Managers need to be given some flexibility to be able to cope with the changed circumstances.
-Following a prewhen circumdecided plan, stances have changed, may not turn out to be in the organisations interest.